 There are typically five parts to a DOL investigation:

 - An initial conference to define the scope of the investigation

 - An examination of records to determine which laws or exemptions apply (such as documents showing the employer’s annual dollar volume of business transactions, the employer/employee’s involvement in interstate commerce, work on government contracts, and relevant job descriptions)

 - An examination of records subject to recordkeeping requirements

 - A final conference to address violations and penalties

-Keep in mind the DOL has limited resources for its investigations, so it can’t always conduct a “full investigation” of every complaint.
+When the DOL has limited resources for its investigations, it won’t always conduct a “full investigation” of every complaint.
 As a result, the agency has established other options for handling complaints.
 These include:

-- Limited investigation -- A “limited” investigation centers only on a particular employee or group of employees, a specific department, a particular employment practice (such as child labor violations) and/or a defined period of time.
+- Limited investigation.
+A “limited” investigation focuses on a particular employee or group of employees, department or division, employment practice (such as child labor violations) and/or a defined time period.
 A limited investigation does not probe into the employer’s general practices or areas that are not mentioned in the initial complaint.